 I used denatured alcohol on a cotton ball to rub across the surface.
 Some paint came off meaning that it was painted in a latex.

 Returned to SW and this is the paint they recommended.
-My prep instructions were to make sure the doors we clean, dull and dry.

 DAY 1 CLEAN AND PREP